f5devcentral/f5-agility-labs-xc/docs/class4/lab2.rst

 Lab 2: API Discovery
 =====================================

-add description.

 **Scenario**

-Guardex Technologies, a fast-growing digital banking startup, frequently deploys updates to its SafeBank application without thorough review.
+A fast-growing digital banking startup, frequently deploys updates to its banking application without thorough review.
 This practice often results in:

-Exposed Sensitive Endpoints
+Exposed Sensitive API Endpoints
-Shadow APIs
 Regulatory Risks

 To address these issues, the company must:

 Discover APIs: Identify all live endpoints.
 Enforce Policies: Restrict exposure to approved endpoints only.
-Monitor and Alert: Detect unauthorized changes and flag non-compliance.
-Remediate: Quickly fix unauthorized or risky endpoints.

-The goal is to ensure secure, compliant, and efficient API management for SafeBank.
+The goal is to ensure secure, compliant, and efficient API management for the banking application.

-It is common for an update to an application to be made and deployed to production without review.
-This means API endpoints are made available without approval.

-Find a way to proactively limit exposed endpoints to a approved list.

-**Expected Lab Time: ?? minutes**
+**Expected Lab Time: 20 minutes**

 Task 1: Simulate...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add Description

 #.
 Using another browser tab, navigate to the the following URL.